cross-team/pattern-lib/README.md

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

+## 🍴 Cloning/Forking this Repo

+If you are looking to clone or fork this repo to run it locally, you will need to create a personal access token for the Github API.
+This can be done by going [here](https://github.com/settings/tokens) while logged into Github.
+There you can generate a token with the appropriate permissions to read issues.
+Once it's generated copy it to your clipboard.

+Now create a `.env.development` file in the project root containing: `GITHUB_API_KEY=YOUR_API_KEY` where YOUR_API_KEY is the key you just copied.
+If you are planning on deploying the app to a production environment you need to create a `.env.production` file as well with the same code as the `.env.development` file you just made.

 ## 🚀 Quick start

 1.  **Start developing.**